 Writer, Director, and Executive Producer of The Portrait’s Secret / El Secreto del Retrato

-Dr. Janet Alvarez González is an Award winning marketer, investigative reporter, scriptwriter, director and producer, television and radio personality in United States, Latin America and the Caribbean.
-Born in Bayamon Puerto Rico, she began her career in the late 1980s as a director and producer, and political reporter for US television and radio networks PBS NPR, FOX and Jay Sears News Services working with personalities such as Russian President Mikhail Gorbachev, Lieutenant Colonel Oliver North, Vice President Al Gore, Senator George Allen, Governor Douglas Wilder and other international personalities.
+Dr. Janet Alvarez González is an Award winning marketer, investigative reporter, scriptwriter, director and projducer, television and radio personality in United States, Latin America and the Caribbean.
+Born in Bayamon Puerto Rico, she began her career in the late 1980s as a director and producer, and political reporter for US television and radio networks PBS, NPR, FOX and Jay Sears News Services working with personalities such as Russian President Mikhail Gorbachev, Lieutenant Colonel Oliver North, Vice President Al Gore, Senator George Allen, Governor Douglas Wilder.

 Later she worked as executive producer, scriptwriter supervisor, and hosted several top television shows transmitted at Teletica, Telemundo, and Univision.
-In 2003 she wrote, produced and starred in the movie, Latin Comedy a social satire about how Hispanics were manipulated by the media with the legendary Cuban comedian, Leopoldo “Pucho” Fernandez known as “Tres Patines.”
+In 2003 she wrote, produced and starred with her brother Samuel the full length film, Latin Comedy a social satire about how Hispanics were manipulated by the media with the legendary Cuban comedian, Leopoldo “Pucho” Fernandez known as “Tres Patines.”

 Dr. Janet Alvarez Gonzalez was appointed with the Rank of Major and was attached as Public Affairs Officer of the Adjutant General Staff.
 In 2010 Major Alvarez Gonzalez received the second most important medal the Texas Merit Award for Outstanding Service in the Military Forces of Texas.